-- Approved with no revisions or minor revisions - Provisionally approved with major revisions - Not approved with recommendation to revise dissertation or write a new dissertation
+- Approved with no revisions or minor revisions - Provisionally approved with major revisions - Not approved with a recommendation to revise dissertation or write a new dissertation

-If the committee makes one of the first two decisions, the chair delineates therequired steps and specifies a timeline for completion (usually 7-15 days).
-It should be noted that, at the discretion of the chair and dependent upon the number of revisions that need to be made, the chair may require that that candidate have his or her manuscript professionally edited again.
+Note: If the committee makes one of the first two decisions, the chair delineates the required steps and specifies a timeline for completion (usually 7-15 days).
+It should be noted that, at the chair's discretion and dependent upon the number of revisions that need to be made, the chair may require that that candidate have his or her manuscript professionally edited again.

 A maximum of two dissertation defenses may be completed.
+If the candidate fails to pass the defense on the first attempt, he or she will remain registered in COM 989 until a second attempt can be scheduled.
+The candidate may not attempt more than one dissertation defense per semester.
 Failure to defend successfully within two defenses will result in removal from the program.
-Within 24 hours of the defense, the chair should send the Dissertation Defense Decision Form (which includes a final grade) to SCADissertationRev@liberty.edu so that the Doctoral Support Team can post the final grade in COMS 990.
+Within 24 hours of the defense, the chair should send the Dissertation Defense Decision Form (which includes a final grade) to SCADissertation@liberty.edu so that the Doctoral Support Team can post the final grade in COMS 990.